February 17, 2012

 “The BLM is pleased to see this next step in the development of a PZP fertility control agent,” said Joan Guilfoyle, chief of the wild horse & burro division for the BLM.
 “We’ve been working with partners to develop fertility control treatments since the late 1970s, and with HSUS, have supported PZP development since the 1990s.
 It is wonderful to finally see the first fertility control agent for wild horses become registered, and we look forward to potentially longer-lasting agents following the same process.”

 The HSUS continues to be a leader in the development of contraception as a humane method of managing wild animal populations.
-The HSUS has forged partnerships with public agencies, communities, parks, zoos, and other entities to test the vaccine to manage wildlife populations.
+The HSUS has forged partnerships with public agencies, communities, parks, and other entities to test the vaccine to manage wildlife populations.
 In South Africa, The HSUS is conducting a series of immunocontraception field tests on elephants.
-And, by making immunocontraception technology available to zoos, we are helping to alleviate the suffering that results from the excessive breeding of wildlife in captivity.
+Because overpopulation doesn't just take place in the wild, we also support making immunocontraception technology available to zoos to alleviate the suffering that results from the excessive breeding of wildlife in captivity.

 Follow The HSUS on Twitter.
 See our work for animals on your iPhone by searching “HumaneTV” in the App Store.